“Study the past if you would define the future”

 This course introduces the skills needed by a historian to investigate and analyse the past.
 These are fostered through the study of a range of time periods and different societies to provide a greater awareness of national and global society and culture.
 This provides them with the foundational skills required for study at GCSE, both in History and other subjects.
-Pupils learn to structure a developed and detailed argument based on analysis of evidence in order to present a reasoned conclusion.
+Students learn to structure a developed and detailed argument based on analysis of evidence in order to present a reasoned conclusion.
 We also develop students’ ability to analyse different sources of evidence and evaluate the interpretations of established historians.

 Where can History take you?